charlesmolyneux/DesignPatterns-Swift/Documentation/Behavioural/Visitor.md

 ## Visitor - Behavioural

 ## Summary
 The **Visitor Pattern** provides a method for us to separate algorithms from the objects on which they perform on.

 ### Pattern Objective
-The Visitor Pattern encourages the separation of concerns by extracting algorithms (or operations) from objects.
-This allows us to add new operations to existing objects without breaking too much of our code / needing to modify the existing object.
+The Visitor Pattern allows us to separate algorithms and secondary behaviours from a class.
+Providing us a template to move these algorithms and auxiliary behaviours into their own classes.
+By extracting these behaviours we are able to re-use some of these behaviours and add additional behaviours, without breaking (or modifying) the existing object.

 This pattern also cleans up classes.
 This is achieved by allowing classes to be more focused on their singular 'main' job whilst additional auxiliary behaviours are extracted into their own 'visitor' classes.

 **Pseudo Code**
 ```
 protocol  MathComponent {
   func accept(_ visitor: Visitor) -> Int
 }

 //Concrete 'component'.
 Implements the 'accept' method so it calls the correct visitor method.
 struct  IntegerValueComponent: MathComponent {
   let  myValue: Int

   public init(_ value: Int) {
     self.myValue = value
   }

   func accept(_ visitor: Visitor) -> Int  {
     return visitor.visitIntergerValueComponent(element: self)
   }
 }

 struct  StringValueComponent: MathComponent {
   let myValue: String = "10"

   func accept(_ visitor: Visitor) -> Int {
     return visitor.visitStringValueComponent(element: self)
   }
 }

 /*